Private Information Management Initiative (PIMI) FAQ

 It is important to note that the Information Security Office may inspect the results of the scan only to aid in remediation efforts.

-Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of hardcopy and other media containing Private information.
+Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.

 Your responsibilities as faculty or staff may be found here.